ROCm/rocAL/docs/how-to/rocAL-jax-framework.rst

 Pipelines are created by either instantiating them with ``Pipeline()`` or decorating a graph function with ``@pipeline_def``.

 In the :doc:`Jax Jupyter notebook <../examples/notebooks/jax_training_example>`, training is done over a mesh of GPUs.

-Each pipeline is assigned graph elements and built, then added to the array of pipelines:
+Each training pipelines is instantiated, populated with graph elements, and built, before being added to the array of pipelines:

 .. code:: python